couchbasecloud/terraform-provider-couchbase-capella/examples/allowlists/README.md

 # Capella AllowList Example

-This example shows how to create and manage Projects in Capella.
+This example shows how to create and manage AllowLists in Capella.

 This creates a new allowlist in the selected Capella cluster.
 It uses the organization ID, projectId and clusterId to do so.